AG7-ES/nlp-pipeline-repo/README.md

 The `db_loader.py` module facilitates "Infrastructure as Data":

-* Mounting: Put your `.txt` files in a folder and mount it to `/app/texts` in the container.
+* Mounting: Put the `.txt` files in a folder and mount it to `/app/texts` in the container.

-* Idempotency: The loader uses `ON CONFLICT (filename) DO UPDATE`, so you can update initial documents by simply changing the source files and restarting the containers.
+* Idempotency: The loader uses `ON CONFLICT (filename) DO UPDATE`, initial documents can be updated by simply changing the source files and restarting the containers.

 * Sequence Alignment: Automatically fixes PostgreSQL `SERIAL` counters after manual or bulk inserts to prevent `Key (id)=(X) already exists` errors.